rsksmart/devportal-1.0/content/rsk-devportal/guides/rif-relay/deployment.md

 - `SmartWalletDeployVerifier`
 - `SmartWalletRelayVerifier`

-> Note: This action must be performed by the contracts' owner, typically the account that conducted the deployment.
+> **Note:** This action must be performed by the contracts' owner, typically the account that conducted the deployment.

 [](#top "collapsible")
-- Regtest
+- **Regtest**
     - In the RIF Relay Contracts, execute this command:
         ```
-        npx hardhat allow-tokens --network regtest 0x1Af2844A588759D0DE58abD568ADD96BB8B3B6D8
+        npx hardhat allow-tokens --network regtest --token-list <TOKEN_ADDRESSES>
         ```
-        > The `allowTokens` uses the first account (referred to as account[0]) as the owner of the contracts.
+        > `<TOKEN_ADDRESSES>` is a comma-separated list of the token addresses to be allowed on the available verifiers.
+The `allowTokens` uses the first account (referred to as account[0]) as the owner of the contracts.
 This is important because only the account owner can allow tokens.
-- Testnet
+- **Testnet**
     - In the RIF Relay Contracts, execute the command:
         ```
-        npx hardhat allow-tokens --network testnet 0x3F49BaB0afdC36E9f5784da91b32E3D5156fAa5C
+        npx hardhat allow-tokens --network testnet --token-list <TOKEN_ADDRESSES>
         ```
-        > The `allowTokens` script will use the Testnet network configured in the `hardhat.config.ts`, this network will be required to use the account that deployed the contracts.
+        > `<TOKEN_ADDRESSES>` is a comma-separated list of the token addresses to be allowed on the available verifiers.
+The `allowTokens` script will use the Testnet network configured in the `hardhat.config.ts`, this network will be required to use the account that deployed the contracts.
-- Mainnet
+- **Mainnet**
     - In the RIF Relay Contracts, execute the command:
       ```
-      npx hardhat allow-tokens --network mainnet 0xe49b8906A3ceFd184621A4193e2451b1c3C3dB0B
+      npx hardhat allow-tokens --network mainnet --token-list <TOKEN_ADDRESSES>
       ```
-      > The `allowTokens` script will use the Mainnet network configured in `hardhat.config.ts`, this network will be required to use the account that did the deployment of the contracts.
+      > `<TOKEN_ADDRESSES>` is a comma-separated list of the token addresses to be allowed on the available verifiers.
+The `allowTokens` script will use the Mainnet network configured in `hardhat.config.ts`, this network will be required to use the account that did the deployment of the contracts.

+> **Note:** The network name; regtest, testnet, or mainnet, is an optional parameter that is taken from the hardhat.config.ts file.
+The network name you specify must be the same as the one used to deploy the contract.
+You can also query one or more verifiers using an additional `--verifier-list` option, followed by a comma-separated list of verifier addresses.

 ### Run the RIF Relay Server
 After setting up on-chain components, the next step is to set up off-chain components, using the [RIF Relay Server](https://github.com/rsksmart/rif-relay-server).